Trashytalk/piwardrive/README.md

 npm run build
 python 'In development/browser_server.py'
 ```

+Alternatively serve `webui/dist` with any webserver while running
+`piwardrive-service` for the API.

 During development you can run `npm run dev` which starts a Vite server
 and proxies API requests to `http://localhost:8000`.